durability-labs/archivist-docs/learn/local-marketplace.md

 The parameters under `--data` say that:

 1. we want to purchase storage for our file for $5$ minutes (`"duration": "600"`);
-2. we are willing to pay up to $1$ token per slot per second (`"reward": "1"`)
+2. we are willing to pay up to $2000$ tokens (wei) per slot per second (`"pricePerBytePerSecond": "2000"`).
+It is then twice as much as `minPricePerBytePerSecond`, which we set to $1000$ when creating the availability above.
 3. our file will be split into three pieces (`"nodes": 3`).
    Because we set `"tolerance": 1` we only need two (`nodes - tolerance`) pieces to rebuild the file; i.e., we can tolerate that at most one node stops storing our data; either due to failure or other reasons;
-4. we demand `1000` tokens in collateral from storage providers for each piece.
-   Since there are $3$ such pieces, there will be `3000` in total collateral committed by the storage provider(s) once our request is started.
+4. we demand `1` token in collateral from storage providers per byte of storage per second for each piece of data (called _slots_).
+Because we provide some redundancy to the stored data, the actual size of the stored dataset will be bigger than original content (the bigger the `tolerance` the bigger the resulting dataset).
 5. finally, the `expiry` puts a time limit for filling all the slots by the storage provider(s).
-If slot are not filled by the `expire` interval, the request will timeout and fail.
+If slots are not filled by the `expire` interval, the request will timeout and fail.

 ### 4.3.
 Track your Storage Requests